 Visitors can freely access the cloister, the chapter house and the Gothic refectory (exhibition hall) during the summer season.

 Individual openings and schedules

-Saturdays, Sundays and public holidays from 2pm to 6pm
+Saturdays, Sundays and public holidays: 2pm to 6pm

 - During openings, the abbey is open access.